 - No prerequisite coursework required

 - Explore coursework in finance, leadership/consulting, supply chain management, management information systems, marketing or business analytics, or customize your curriculum through numerous elective offerings

 Are you an ISE major looking to dive into business analytics?
 A Systems Science student with an interest in Management Information Systems?
 Or simply looking to apply your technical skillset to the dynamic world of business?
 There are several benefits associated with applying your Watson education towards a career path in management.

-The Watson Fast-Track MBA option provides a complementary addition to any engineering degree.
+The program provides a complementary addition to any engineering degree.
 There is much more to software development than solely technical expertise.
 The program taught me the importance of forecasting trends, business impact and organizational behavior in the tech industry.
 As a program manager at Microsoft, I apply my interpersonal, business and technical skills simultaneously each and every day.

 Roseanne Levasseur '15, MBA '16